 Roofers must be adequately trained in the safe use of the equipment in the place of work, including protective clothing and equipment.

-Roofers should use sunscreen, sunglasses or hats, particularly during the time of highest exposure (11a.m. - 2p.m.) to ultraviolet radiation to avoid damage to skin and eyes.
+Roofers should use sunglasses and hats, particularly during the time of highest exposure (11a.m. - 2p.m.) to ultraviolet radiation to avoid damage to skin and eyes.